National Domestic Workers Alliance: Background

 There are two million domestic workers in the US, most of whom are immigrants and women of color.
 Domestic workers include nannies, housekeepers and home care workers who assist the elderly or people with disabilities.
-They are a very diverse and largely overlooked group, and most make less than 13 dollars an hour.
+Most workers make less than 13 dollars an hour.

 The NDWA advocates for a Domestic Workers' Bill of Rights, including overtime pay, one day off per week, and protection under state human rights laws.
 A version of this bill of rights was passed in New York in 2010 thanks to the NDWA's advocacy, and similar legislation was introduced in California in 2013.
 Since then, ten other states have passed similar laws in addition to cities like Seattle, Washington D.C., and Philadelphia.

 In 2024, the NDWA presented a black domestic workers through family portraits entitled The Legacy of Care, A Portrait Series, shot by Braylen Dion.

 In September 2025, the NDWA along with the ACLU submitted comments to the United States Department of Labor opposing the potential change in policy to the Fair Labor Standards Act (FLSA).
 The potential policy changes would remove minimum wage and overtime protections for domestic workers.